AlexanderSokolkin/English_edu/README.md

 3 - The little bird is singing.
 4 - The squirrel is eating a nut.
 5 - The pigeon is eating seeds.
-6 - The old man in the bench is reading the newspapper.
+6 - The old man on the bench is reading the newspaper.
 7 - The girl near the fountain is reading.
 8 - The girl is walking with her dog.
-9 - The boy on the blanket for piknik is drinking juice 10 - The human is driving the car.
+9 - The boy on the blanket for the picnic is drinking juice.
+10 - The human is driving the car.

-Exersice 3
+Exercise 3

 Ex. - Junko isn't wearing a blue dress.
 She is wearing a black dress.
 1 - Mohammed is not studying mathematics.
 He is studying history.